 Did you use any of our discounts or special offers?

-Other Ways to Get Answers: POS & NPS
+How to Get Answers to Your Questions: POS & NPS

 It's important to gather feedback as frequently as possible, so one way to get the most important questions out of the way are through your POS system.
 Toast’s Guest Feedback feature texts or emails the following question to a customer, as a follow-up to their answer on the thumbs up / thumbs down question on a Toast Go POS, Kiosk, or Online Ordering.